 Adventures Unlimited is just minutes away from Coldwater Gardens and it ranks very highly on my ‘to return’ list!
 They offer a wide variety of, you’ve guessed it, adventures!
 I opted for a kayak trip, but adventures unlimited also offers zip line tours, and canoe excursions as well.
 I had never kayaked before but after a brief paddling lesson and general instructions, I was on my way!
 The river that we were on was perfect for a first trip.
 The water never was any higher than my waist, should I have had the misfortune to fall out of the kayak.
 (In case you’re wondering – no, I didn’t.
 I came very very close, but managed to stay in the kayak!)

 The Gulf Breeze Zoo is located about 15 minutes from the beach and it was so much fun!
 I have to confess, I am not a huge zoo fan, but I thoroughly enjoyed my time there.
 The zoo wasn’t so large that it was overwhelming, or that it would take the entire day to see unless you really wanted to spend your whole day there.
 The exhibits were all fairly interactive and the animals seemed generally happy.
 Bonus points to the zoo for having reasonable prices in the gift shop!

 Navarre Beach was such a gem and I found myself head over heels in love with the little coastal town.
 Navarre is one of those spots that you love so much that there is always a bit of hesitation before sharing about the destination.
 The hesitation comes in due to fear that it will be overrun with tourists!

 Tell me in the comments below.
-Have you visited Navarre Beach before?
+Have you visited the white sand beaches of Navarre before?
 What was your favorite part?